equinor/videx-npm-template/README.md

 ```

 Attemps to publish the package to npm.
 As part of the publishing process, the source code is re-compiled.

+## Publish documentation

+GitHub pages is used to show documentation.

 ## Sample function